make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

 # Learning objective #3

+- As we saw, the first feature on our list was all about generating random points on the planet.
+- That gave us our first two learning objectives.
-- Our third learning objective is about rotating the camera in 3D to get realistic transitions between views.
+- Our third learning objective is about rotating a 3D view of the planet to get realistic transitions between views.

 # Realistic transitions